-We are delighted to welcome you back to the Museum!
-The well-being of our visitors and staff is our top priority, and we have adjusted our visitor experience to meet current health and safety guidelines.
+We are delighted to welcome you to the Museum!
+The well-being of our guests, staff, and visitors is our top priority, and we have adjusted our visitor experience to meet current health and safety guidelines.

 The JFK Library will continue to monitor the coronavirus pandemic through local, state, and federal health departments as it determines when to open to the public full time.
 Follow us on social media or check back here for the latest updates about Museum hours and ticket availability.